gleiria/gleiria.github.io/content/home/index.md

 Beyond my professional life, I have a huge passion for longboard surfing and I love spending my free time in the ocean either surfing or swimming in open water.

-Please consider having a look at my [blog](/blog/), where I write about topics I am interested in and/or working on.
+Please consider having a look at my [blog](/blog/), where I write about topics I am interested in and/or working on. xxx yyy zzz

 Love to all :sunny: :sunny: :sunny:.